 And then there are those places that don’t fall into any neatly defined districts, but should still be jotted down in your diary.

 A crop of new bars and restaurants have popped up all over the former red light districts of Chinatown, especially along Jiak Chuan and Keong Saik roads.
 Converted old shophouses along these cobbled lanes have retained their charming heritage looks, aside from some splashes of bright paint.

 Next to the Naumi Liora hotel is a ‘secret’ speakeasy called The Library (47 Keong Saik Road, tel: 6221-8338, www.speakeasy.com.sg).
 Despite the mysterious vibes, it’s not too hard to find.
-When you enter the foyer, you’ll be asked for the password.
-If you get it right, you’ll pass through the bookshelves into a small mirrored room.
+When you enter the foyer, which resembles an old-school Chinese apothecary, you’ll be directed to pass through a false wall lined with books into a small mirrored room.
 Push through the door and step into a dimly lit space that has all the makings of a fantastic bar: creative drinks, friendly bartenders, and comfortable seats.
 The concoctions aren’t your typical ‘mixology’ garble, either.
-Drinks are served in copper mugs, silver tins, porcelain tea cups, or miniature bathtubs.
+Drinks are served in copper mugs, silver tins, porcelain teacups, or miniature bathtubs.
 Yes, that’s correct.
 The “Shrub-a-dub-dub” shareable drink comes complete with bathtub gin, spiced apple bubble bath and a glow-in-the-dark rubber ducky.
-(Hint: Check sister-property Keong Saik Snack’s Facebook page for a weekly riddle that unlocks the pass code: www.facebook.com/KeongSaikSnacks)

 So here’s the rundown of some of the to-go places when the moon comes up in Lion City.
 That’s all the Singapore nightlife and cool Singapore bars that can be crammed into a snifter.
 Cheers!